 - Etterlene 'Bunny' (born March 10, 1955)

 Growing up, Bobby blamed his unhappy childhood on his father's abusiveness.
-At the age of 15, he was introduced to heroin, which would become an addiction.
+At the age of 15, he was introduced to her*in, which would become an addiction.
 In the early 1970s, his parents separated and divorced.

 Bobby ended up being sentenced to five years on drug trafficking charges for his role in trying to smuggle drugs across the country.
 He was arrested in Grand Rapids, Michigan, in 1988 and served time until in a Wisconsin prison until 1993.